GoogleCloudPlatform/spanner-migration-tool/reverse_replication/ReverseReplicationUserGuide.md

 ### Retry

-For both the Dataflow jobs, once an error is encountered for a given shard , then procesing is stopped for that shard to preserve ordering.The way to recover is to rerun the job.
+For both the Dataflow jobs, once an error is encountered for a given shard, then procesing is stopped for that shard to preserve ordering.To recover,rerun the job.The jobs are idempotent and it's safe to rerun them.

 The command to run the Dataflow jobs should be available when launching the Dataflow jobs via launcher script.